 To christen the maiden post of "Hotspot Highlight," I am highlighting a birding hotspot from my previous home state of Texas.
-I truly love this location, and I am very proud of what is has become!
+I truly love this location, and I am very proud of what it has become!
 It truly captures the mantra "Turning turds into birds."
 You will see why as you read on.
-Also, make sure to subscribe to our blog at the bottom of this page!
+Register for the 'flock' to get notified of future hotspots!

 Hotspot Name: Cattail Marsh Scenic Wetlands and Boardwalk